Gynecomastia Surgery Recovery: Patient Healing Information

 Gynecomastia is a condition that causes a man’s chest to swell and become breast-like.
 Male breast reduction surgery can eliminate effeminate chests, helping men feel less self-conscious about their appearance.
 Dr. Dennis Hurwitz has performed the surgery countless times on patients in the greater Pittsburgh, PA area, routinely achieving excellent results.

-We at the Hurwitz Center for Plastic Surgery would like to take a moment to consider the recovery process involved with male breast reduction.
+We at the Pittsburgh Center for Plastic Surgery would like to take a moment to consider the recovery process involved with male breast reduction.
 This should give you a good understanding of what it involves and what you can expect as part of the normal healing process.

 Taking Time Off from Work